jj1bdx/oueees-201506-public/intro/intro.md

 ---

-# Yes, I'm just an old man
+# I'm just an old man

 ---